Last updated: October 20, 2025

 You can learn from the Poppi settlement when assessing Olipop’s potential risk.
 The Poppi lawsuit offered up to $0.75 per can for claims without proof of purchase, capped at $16 per consumer.
 The settlement also required adjustments in marketing language to avoid overstating benefits.
 The final approval hearing is scheduled for November 20, 2025.

-It is essential to see that Olipop, with higher fiber content per can, may rely on scientific studies and third-party certifications to defend its claims.
+It is essential to note that Olipop, with a higher fiber content per can, may rely on scientific studies and third-party certifications to support its claims.
 However, legal exposure can still exist if courts find marketing language misleading to a reasonable consumer.

 What evidence could matter most?

 You should expect product labels, advertising scripts, and website claims to be central.
 Expert witnesses may review fiber content levels and digestive health claims.
 Third-party lab testing could confirm or dispute Olipop’s stated numbers.
-Courts might also consider peer-reviewed research on fiber dosage and gut microbiome impact.
+Courts might also consider peer-reviewed research on fiber dosage and its impact on the gut microbiome.

 It is important to note that Olipop highlights a Purdue University study and holds NutraStrong Prebiotic-Verified status.
 These credentials could play a role in the defense.